damianSwieboda/js-scrapper/README.md

 - HTML Fetching: Retrieves HTML content from a specified URL.
 - Data Extraction: Identifies and returns the last list item from the primary unordered list found on the page.
 - Configurability: Offers command-line options for adjusting scraping parameters.

-## Customization Options
-Command-Line Options
---disable-custom-headers: By default, custom headers are enabled.
-Use this flag to disable them, potentially altering the scraping results.
---max-page-size-in-megabytes <value>: Sets a limit on the page size in megabytes for fetching HTML content.
-Accepts both integers and floats.
---help: Provides usage instructions and details about available options for running the application.

 ## Stay in touch
 - Author Damian Świeboda